julianhoelz94/RaspRemote/README.md

 # RaspRemote

-A RasperryPi GPIO Remote using UDP messages
+A way to control your RaspberryPi GPIO Pins using UDP messages dependent on the Pi4J Package.

+The master branch is tested and should work